dfhoughton/jobrog/README.md

 ## Installation

-At the moment the only mechanism is
+To be ensured the latest version, one needs to use [`cargo`](https://doc.rust-lang.org/cargo/):

     cargo install jobrog

-I will add a homebrew tap shortly.
+There is also a [homebrew](https://brew.sh/) tap:

+    brew install dfhoughton/tap/jobrog

 ## Changes from App::JobLog